 - All searches of residence rooms/apartments by law enforcement officials for the purpose of searching for contraband items will require the resident's permission, probable cause, or a properly executed search warrant.
-Whenever possible, a university official or University police officer should accompany off-campus law enforcement officers to insure protection of the student's rights. - In certain situations, university officials or campus police may enter a student's room/apartment for enforcement of university regulations or for health or safety reasons.
+Whenever possible, a university official\ or a University police officer should accompany off-campus law enforcement officers to ensure protection of the student's rights. - In certain situations, university officials or campus police may enter a student's room/apartment for enforcement of university regulations or for health or safety reasons.
 Contraband that is found in plain or open view may be confiscated and used in university disciplinary and/or criminal hearings.
 In certain situations, residence life staff may search a student's room/apartment for the enforcement of university regulations or for health and safety reasons, regardless of whether or not consent has been granted.
-Any policy violations or contraband found during an administrative search may be confiscated and used in university disciplinary hearings.

-University maintenance personnel, university officials, or contractors of the University may enter a student's room/apartment to perform maintenance services and periodic maintenance checks.
-Students normally will receive two days' notice when periodic checks are to be performed.
+Any policy violations or contraband found during an administrative search may be confiscated and used in university disciplinary hearings. - University maintenance personnel, university officials, or contractors of the University may enter a student's room/apartment to perform maintenance services and periodic maintenance checks.
 Notice may not be given in cases of emergency repairs or services that need to be performed (i.e., changing filters, spraying for insects, making repairs, etc).
 Again, contraband found in plain or open view may be confiscated and used in disciplinary and/or criminal hearings.